rberger/emacs-starter-kit/README_runa.md

-# My Fork
+# My Fork of the Emacs Starter Kit

 This is Mudphone's RUNA fork of the Emacs Starter Kit (by Technomancy).

-# Installation
+## Installation

-1) Clone or fork this project.
+1. Clone or fork this project.

 Forking is easier, as it will automatically create a github project for you (and you'll show up in the network graph).

-2) Create a .emacs.d link to this project.
+2. Create a .emacs.d link to this project.

 For example, if you forked and cloned the project as:

   $ cd ~/work/emacs
   $ git clone git://github.com/<your user name>/emacs-starter-kit.git

 If you already have a .emacs.d directory, you should rename it (unless you don't want it any more).

 Then, you can create your link like so: